DC connector: Car lighter sockets and plugs

-The car power outlet is also called a cigarette lighter receptacle, or cigar lighter receptacle, since it was originally designed as a lighter for cigars—hence its rather large size.
+The automobile auxiliary power outlet is also called a cigarette lighter receptacle, or cigar lighter receptacle, since it was originally designed as a lighter for cigars—hence its rather large size.
 Nowadays, it is used to power automotive accessories such as portable inverters, mobile phone chargers and portable refrigerators.

 These sockets were not originally designed to provide DC power, and are not an ideal DC connector for several reasons, but still widely used for compatibility to existing accessories.
 Three sizes exist, one for 6 VDC and two for 12 VDC and the mating of the different sized 12 VDC plugs and jacks is problematic.
 Because of this, and the small gauge wire sometimes used, they may provide unreliable power connections.

 The polarity for 12 VDC sockets is center pin positive (+), outer collar negative (−).
 Reversed polarity will damage some electronic devices.

 Although the nominal voltage of a 12 V lead acid battery is 12 VDC, when the engine is running the car's battery charging system will bring the system voltage to 13.8 VDC or higher.
 The possible range of battery voltages from 11–15 VDC must be taken into account by devices attached to the cigar lighter socket.

 This connector is also often used for powering accessories on motorcycles, such as heated clothing (vests, gloves, etc.) or GPS units.
 This makes "plugging in" easier to manage while wearing gloves.
 As the accessory lacks any power of its own, there's no risk of "shorting" the exposed connector.